benconda/collection/README.md

 There is some operations shipped with this library

 ## Join
-This operation allow you to join a Collection with an other Collection, using a match callback.
+This operation allow you to join a Collection with another Collection, using a match callback.
 The resulted Collection items are arrays containing the matched items, that you can then Map to create a new Class from it :

 ```mermaid
 classDiagram